A young Belarusian skier fled the country. Her family says she was banned from the sport for political reasons.

 Journalists, activists, rights workers and IT specialists have been jailed since then.
 Crackdowns have driven many Belarusians into self-imposed exile.

 Lukashenko, who has ruled the Eastern European country for nearly three decades, has taken increasingly bold steps to quash challenges to his rule.
-He provoked international outrage in May when he sent a fighter jet to ground a commercial plane carrying a prominent dissident-journalist.
-And European Union officials accused Lukashenko of weaponizing migrants over the summer as relations between the E.U. and Belarus deteriorated.
+He provoked international outrage in May when he sent a fighter jet to ground a commercial plane carrying a prominent dissident journalist.
+And European Union officials accused Lukashenko of weaponizing migrants over the summer as relations between the European Union and Belarus deteriorated.

 Western countries, including the United States, have imposed tough sanctions on Belarus.
 But the government’s close relationship with Russia has cushioned the blow.

-President Vladimir Putin’s support for Belarus appears to be paying off: Belarus is hosting a massive joint military exercise beginning Thursday.
+Russian President Vladimir Putin’s support for Belarus appears to be paying off: Belarus is hosting a massive joint military exercise beginning Thursday.
 The event has heightened fears in the West of a Russian invasion of Ukraine.

 Moves against prominent athletes could further cement Belarus’s status as an international pariah.
 The United States last week imposed visa restrictions on Belarusian nationals “for their involvement in serious, extraterritorial counter-dissident activity,” according to a State Department news release.